Each day brings about an opportunity for a fresh new start. Are you considering losing weight? Getting back in shape?

 In America, our diets revolve around starchy foods.
 Bread, bread and more bread.
 It’s around us all the time.
 It’s in our desserts.
 It’s in our sandwiches.
 It’s the base of our pastas.
 It’s even in rice.

-Most of us end up eating way too many starchy foods in the day.
-Yet, many of us aren’t getting our daily servings of vegetables.
-A great way to improve your overall health would be to switch out maybe a bagel or a piece of bread with a veggie instead, such as a carrot or tomato or even spinach.
-You can even ask to remove the bread from your burger for a lettuce wrap instead!
+Most of us end up eating way too many starchy foods in the day and not enough of our daily servings of vegetables.
+A great way to improve your overall health would be to switch a bagel or a piece of bread with a vegetable instead, such as carrots, tomatoes or even spinach.
+You can even ask to remove the bread from your burger and opt for a lettuce wrap instead.